No. 1 Salem CC puts up 124 points, most in the Mike Green Era, 77 in second half, en route to rout of Passaic

 CARNEYS POINT – Nasseem Wright had one eye on the scoreboard and one eye on history.

-In a season where this year’s Salem CC basketball team has been checking off all kinds of boxes in an effort to gain an identity of its own, Saturday was a day of historical proportions.
+In a season where this year’s Salem CC basketball team has been checking off all kinds of boxes in an effort to gain an identity of its own, Saturday was the historical high point.

-As if they were ever in it to begin with, this Mighty Oaks team may have finally stepped out of the shadow of last year’s historic group, scoring the most points in the Coach Mike Green Era — and likely program history — in a 124-70 pounding of undermanned Passaic.
+As if they were ever in it to begin with, this Mighty Oaks team may have finally stepped out of the shadow of last year’s historic group, scoring the most points since they revived the program – and likely all-time – in a 124-70 pounding of undermanned Passaic.

-The Mighty Oaks’ previous single-game high in the Green Era was 119 against RCSJ-Cumberland on Jan.
-17, 2025.
+Their previous single-game high in the Green Era was 119 against RCSJ-Cumberland on Jan.
+14, 2025.

 “It’s a new group of guys,” Wright said.
 “The majority of us are freshmen.
 We’ve already been making history all year so we just want to keep checking those boxes off the list.

-The way they finished was a huge contrast to the way they started, but, then, this team has always been a second half team.
-The game was tied three times and had seven lead changes in the first 13 minutes until Zyaire Gibson’s 3-pointer with seven minutes left in the half gave the Mighty Oaks the lead for good.
+The finish was a huge contrast to the way they started, but, then, this has always been a second half team.
+There were seven lead changes and three ties in the first 13 minutes until Zyaire Gibson’s 3-pointer with 7:00 left in the half gave the Mighty Oaks the lead for good.

 Everybody contributed.
-The Mighty Oaks put six scorers in double figures.
+Salem put six scorers in double figures.
 Jarrell Little had a game-high 23 points, eight rebounds and eight assists.
 Wright had 17 points, seven rebounds, four assists, five steals and two blocks.
 Gibson had 15 points with four 3-pointers.
 Saaid Lee had 12 points and 10 assists.

 The bench scored 50 points.
-Nayeem Johnson had 13 points and eighth rebounds in 12 minutes and Jaiayre Wright had 12 points and six boards in 15.
+Nayeem Johnson had 13 points and eight rebounds in 12 minutes (all in the second half) and Jaiayre Wright had 12 points and six boards in 15 minutes.
 Three other non-starters had at least eight points.
 Nobody who scored had less than seven.

 SALEM CC 124, PASSAIC 70